Charles Parsons (philosopher)

-Charles Dacre Parsons (born April 13, 1933) is an American philosopher best known for his work in the philosophy of mathematics and the study of the philosophy of Immanuel Kant.
-He is professor emeritus at Harvard University.
+Charles Dacre Parsons (April 13, 1933 – April 19, 2024) was an American philosopher best known for his work in the philosophy of mathematics and the study of the philosophy of Immanuel Kant.
+He was professor emeritus at Harvard University.
+In a 2014 review of one of his books, Stewart Shapiro and Teresa Kouri said of Parsons: "It surely goes without saying that [he] is one of the most important philosophers of mathematics in our generation".

 Life and career

-Parsons is a son of the famous Harvard sociologist Talcott Parsons.
+Born on April 13, 1933, Charles Dacre Parsons was a son of Harvard sociologist Talcott Parsons.
 He earned his Ph.D. in philosophy at Harvard University in 1961, under the direction of Burton Dreben and Willard Van Orman Quine.
 He taught for many years at Columbia University before moving to Harvard University in 1989.
 He retired in 2005 as the Edgar Pierce professor of philosophy, a position formerly held by Quine.

-He is an elected Fellow of the American Academy of Arts and Sciences and the Norwegian Academy of Science and Letters.
+Parsons was an elected Fellow of the American Academy of Arts and Sciences and the Norwegian Academy of Science and Letters.

-Among his former doctoral students are Michael Levin, James Higginbotham, Peter Ludlow, Gila Sher, Øystein Linnebo, Richard Tieszen, and Mark van Atten.
+Among his doctoral students were Michael Levin, James Higginbotham, Peter Ludlow, Gila Sher and Øystein Linnebo.

-In 2017, Parsons held the Gödel Lecture titled Gödel and the universe of sets.
+In 2017 Parsons gave the Gödel Lecture, titled Gödel and the Universe of Sets.

+Parsons died in Cambridge, Massachusetts, on April 19, 2024, at the age of 91.